salsita/redux-form-actions/README.md

 For convenience `redux-form-actions` re-export all stuff from `redux-form` so you can import fields also from `redux-form-actions` module.

-Decorate the form component using reduxFrom from `redux-form-actions`.
+Decorate the form component using reduxForm from `redux-form-actions`.

 ```javascript
 import { Field, reduxForm } from 'redux-form-actions';